store2be/store2be.github.io/values.md

 ---
 title: Our Values
-description: Values we stick to in store2be tech team
+description: Values we stick to in the store2be tech team
 ---

 ### Grow together and be supportive